-At the period end there were four Directors of the Trustee Company.
+At the period end there were five Directors of the Trustee Company.
 The members of the Plan have the right to nominate one third of them.
-There is one Member Nominated Trustee Director in place and there is a Member Nominated Trustee Director vacancy at the period end.
-The remaining three Directors are appointed by the Principal Employer (the 'Employer'), including the Chairman.
-The Law Debenture Pension Trust Corporation plc (Company Number 3267461) was appointed to act as an independent Director in February 2005.
+Three are appointed by the Principal Employer (the 'Employer'), including the Chairman.
+The Law Debenture Pension Trust Corporation plc (Company Number 3267461) was appointed to act as an independent Director on 24 May 2012.
 Independent Trustee Services Limited was appointed on 1 April 2021.